dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Before next step: `sudo apt-get update` and `sudo apt-get upgrade`.

+The default installation might not have a text editor included.
+Since this post does mostly small changes or copy-pastes, nano should be enough so `sudo apt-get install nano`.
+You might be a vim or emacs wizard instead.
+In either case you might want to install and configure an editor now.

 ### 3. Install Ruby with rbenv

 There is a nice post here: